|

 14. Discover History at the Leighton House Museum

-The Leighton House Museum is one of the most visually-striking museums in London and one of the places places to visit in Kensington, London.
+The Leighton House Museum is one of the most visually-striking museums in London and one of the best places to visit in Kensington.

 In other words, if you’re looking to scratch your cultural itch while you’re in Kensington — this is the place!